Food Defence, TACCP and VACCP

 - Likelihood that current test and inspection methods would detect the contamination

-Food Defence Assessment
+Food Defence Assessment – On-site

 RQA’s “Food Defence Assessment” is designed to help you comply with retailer standards and your own business requirements on food defence.
-The one-day assessment will identify any gaps you may have in your systems and facilities.
+This one-day assessment on your site will identify any gaps you may have in your systems and facilities.
 The RQA consultant will provide advice to improve your food defence capability.
 A report is provided following the visit including detailed section scores, recommendations and expert guidance on further developments.
 You will also receive a certificate to demonstrate your commitment to ongoing improvements in Food Defence.
 Full compliance with the requirements in this assessment would be considered as best practice.

 It has been developed in consideration of: